 Based on the consistency review findings, flood hazard management program consistency for the Chelan County Comprehensive Flood Hazard Management Plan will be defined as maintaining compliance and good standing under the program requirements of the NFIP.
-Maintaining compliance is contingent upon each jurisdiction's strict enforcement of codes and policies that govern development within the regulated floodplain.
+Maintaining compliance is contingent upon each jurisdiction's strict enforcement of its own adopted codes and policies that govern development in the regulated floodplain.
 If a jurisdiction adopts a higher standard, strict application of that standard with no variance is expected under this definition of consistency.
 Compliance status is to be monitored by state or federal NFIP coordinating offices.
+The consistency definition does not establish what codes and polices each jurisdiction should adopt to support floodplain management, but it calls on all jurisdictions to enforce whatever codes and policies they have adopted.